GEUS-Glaciology-and-Climate/pypromice/docs/guide_developer.rst

 Automatic weather station (AWS) data from the Greenland Ice Sheet are often imperfect due to the complexity and conditions involved in installing and maintaining the AWS.

-If you are using our AWS data and something seems suspicious or erroneous, you can check the PROMICE-AWS-data-issues_ space to see if has previously been flagged and/or fixed.
+If you are using our AWS data and something seems suspicious or erroneous, you can check the `PROMICE-AWS-data-issues <https://github.com/GEUS-Glaciology-and-Climate/PROMICE-AWS-data-issues>`_ space to see if has previously been flagged and/or fixed.
 If not, then please follow the conventions stated in the repository and open an issue.

 .. note::

 	Data visualisations best demonstrate data problems and are greatly appreciated in solving data issues.
-If you are unsure, see examples of our closed issues in PROMICE-AWS-data-issues_
+If you are unsure, see examples of our closed issues in `PROMICE-AWS-data-issues <https://github.com/GEUS-Glaciology-and-Climate/PROMICE-AWS-data-issues>`_

 Bug reports and enhancement requests
 ====================================

 Bug reports are essential to improving the stability and usability of pypromice.
-These should be raised on pypromice's GitHub Issues_.
+These should be raised on pypromice's `GitHub Issues <https://github.com/GEUS-Glaciology-and-Climate/pypromice/issues>`_.
 A complete and reproducible report is essential for bugs to be resolved easily, therefore bug reports must:

 1. Include a concise and self-contained Python snippet reproducing the problem.
 For example: